INSPIRE-MIF/2017.2/GeoJSON/specification.md

 This section describes which rules with which parameters are applied to the Environmental Monitoring Facilities conceptual model before applying the general rules of this encoding:

 1. Substitute all occurences of `LegalCitation` with the Simple Citation through Rule `MT007()`.
+2. Apply `MT006()` to add optional external information about citations.
-2. Substitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
+3. Substitute all attributes that have a property type with a Codelist Sterotype through a simple codelist reference using `MT008()`.
-3. Substitute `OperationalActivityPeriod` with the Simple Period using `MT009()`.
+4. Substitute `OperationalActivityPeriod` with the Simple Period using `MT009()`.
-4. Substitute all `OM` and `OMSO` model elements through the respective `OMSF` model elements
+5. Substitute all `OM` and `OMSO` model elements through the respective `OMSF` model elements.
-5. Apply the `OMSF GeoJSON` model mapping to the `OMSO` model elements
+6. Apply the `OMSF GeoJSON` model mapping to the `OMSO` model elements.
-6. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '.')`
+7. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '.')`.

 #### Examples (Informative)